Sumo Logic ahead of the packRead article

 Sumo Logic’s Cloud SIEM provides security analysts with enhanced visibility across the enterprise to thoroughly understand the impact and context of an attack.
 With streamlined workflows and automatically triaged alerts, security analysts can maximize their efficiency and focus.

-During Sumo Logic’s 2021 Illuminate Conference, Sourabh Bhosale, a Senior Cloud SIEM Engineer at Sumo Logic, shared insights on how Sumo Logic Cloud SIEM is improving daily SOC operations by focusing on the efficiency of dashboards and metrics.
-We share his discussion of common operational challenges that SOCs face, how Sumo Logic solves these challenges, and which metrics to focus on when evaluating SOCs using Cloud SIEM.
+Sourabh Bhosale, Senior Product Manager at Sumo Logic, shared insights into how Sumo Logic Cloud SIEM is improving daily SOC operations by focusing on the efficiency of dashboards and metrics.
+Watch or read on to understand common operational challenges that SOCs face, how Sumo Logic solves these challenges, and which metrics to focus on when evaluating SOCs using Cloud SIEM.

-As the technological terrain advances in the areas of cloud migration, digital transformation, IoT technologies, and cybersecurity, most SOCs are facing challenges to keep up with emerging technologies.
+As the technological terrain advances in the areas of cloud migration, digital transformation, IoT technologies, and cybersecurity, most SOCs are facing challenges in keeping up with emerging technologies.
 The increasing complexity of technology has brought about a shortage in SOC teams and prevented them from being able to see the full security posture of their organizational operations.
 The following are operational challenges SOCs face daily:

 The “cry wolf” effect (raising the flag before triaging)

 Tracking KPIs and monitoring SOC efficiency